Women-only space: Toilets and changing rooms

-In public spaces across both Africa and the West, toilet and changing rooms are commonly sex segregates to provide privacy and safety.
-Efforts have also emerged to create "gender-inclusive" facilities in line with evolving discussions around gender identity.
+In public spaces toilet and changing rooms are commonly sex segregates to provide privacy and safety.
+Efforts have also emerged to create gender-inclusive facilities in line with evolving discussions around gender identity.

 Menstruation

 Cultural attitudes toward menstruation vary widely.
 In parts of rural Africa, such as Malawi and Uganda, girls may be secluded because of cultural taboos related to menstruation.
-Activists in both Africa and the West advocate for menstrual equity, emphasizing the importance of access to menstrual products and education in schools.

-Military, Policing, and Prisons

-Separate military units for women exist in several African countries, such as Nigeria and South Africa.
-Incarcerated women in both the West and African nations are typically housed in women-only facilities or wings within larger prison systems.
-Women's police station, first pioneered in Latin America, have been adopted in African nations like Sierra Leone to address sex based crime.

-Across Africa and Western, such spaces have evolved to provide Empowerment, Protection, Community building, and Professional opportunities.